Garett Jones - Immigration, National IQ, & Less Democracy

 (01:10:12) - Interviewing SBF

-[00:00:41] Dwarkesh Patel: Today I have the pleasure of speaking with Garrett Jones, who is an economist at George Mason University. .
-He's most recently the author of the Cultural Trans.
-How migrants make the economies.
-They move to a lot like the ones they left, but he's also the author of 10% Less Democracy and Hive Mind.
+[00:00:41] Dwarkesh Patel: Today I have the pleasure of speaking with Garrett Jones who is an economist at George Mason University.
+He's most recently the author of The Culture Transplant: How Migrants Make the Economies They Move To a Lot Like the Ones They Left and also the author of 10% Less Democracy and Hive Mind.
 We'll get into all three of those books.

 [00:01:06] Garett Jones: Glad to be here.
+Thanks for having me.

 [00:01:08] Migrants Change Countries with Culture or Votes?